-- 1. Specify the File Copy and Content to Restore (see page 306) - 2.
-Define the Restore Options (see page 312)
+- 1. Specify the File Copy and Content to Restore - 2.
+Define the Restore Options

 Specify the File Copy and Content to Restore

 Use the Browse File Copies option to restore from a file copy.
 This restore method allows you to browse the file copied data and specify exactly which file you want to restore.